azazulak/100-Days-Of-Python-Code/README.md

 Each day will have a project in it's related day folder (i.e. Day-2 has a tip calculator project).
 The complete list of projects for each day can be found on the udemy page linked above.

 ## Coding Challenges
-Each day consists of coding challenges that lead up to a final project for that section.
+Each day may consist of coding challenges that lead up to a final project for that section.
 The following coding challenges (not projects) for corresponding days below are available to view on [Coding Rooms](https://app.codingrooms.com/management/dashboard).
 Otherwise, the rest are available for perusal in the relative folder in this repo.
 * Day 1
 * Day 2
 * Day 3